Greater Southern Waterfront

 The Greater Southern Waterfront is a future waterfront development project sited within the planning area of Bukit Merah, Singapore.
-At present, the area is occupied by the Tanjong Pagar and Brani terminals of the Port of Singapore, which will be moved to the Tuas Megaport by 2027.
+At present, the area is occupied by the Tanjong Pagar and Brani terminals of the Port of Singapore, which will be moved to the Tuas mega port by 2027.

 In 2013, Prime Minister Lee Hsien Loong, announced that container port activities will be relocated from Tanjong Pagar, Keppel, Pulau Brani and Pasir Panjang to a consolidated port in Tuas.
 The relocation will release about 1,000 hectares of land and will be used for the development of the Greater Southern Waterfront.